ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

 Features, high-level design, and roadmap of Ansible collections
 ===============================================================

-Collections maintainers define features, high-level design, and roadmap of the collections themselves and are responsible for merging new fearures to `Ansible collections <https://github.com/ansible-collections/>`_ based on proposals discussed with their communities.
+Collections maintainers define features, high-level design, and roadmap of the collections themselves and are responsible for merging new features to `Ansible collections <https://github.com/ansible-collections/>`_ based on proposals discussed with their communities.

 Our workflow on GitHub
 ======================